faenrandir/a_careful_examination/documents/five_key_facts/five_key_facts.md

 See [Problem Summaries: resources discussing LDS-truth claims]({{ "/truth-claim-summaries/" | relative_url }})

+[^character_legibility]: I asked an Egyptologist (reddit user junkholiday) about the legibility of the characters on Facsimile 3.
+He responded, "it's damn near illegible.
+Imagine if there were just blobs in place of letters, or whole words. ...
+And some of them could be recognizable glyphs, but drawn by a drunk toddler."
+Hence translations are performed in some large part based on context gleaned from other similar documents.
+He elaborated, "Yeah, it's matching up best guesses, but these sorts of texts are super formulaic, so we can make decent sense of [them]."
+He compared it to being able to make out "Never gonna \_\_\_\_ you \_\_" which is probably "Never gonna give you up" but could be "Never gonna give you fleas".
+But in no universe could it be "Four score and seven years ago."
+The reader may consult [Quinten Barney's 2019 thesis](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=8598&context=etd), especially table 2.2, to judge the extent to which the characters are legible and correspond with known heiroglyphs.

 [^hales]: Brian Hales very cursorily responded to this document; Here is [my response to his cursory thoughts](https://www.reddit.com/r/mormon/comments/5wp96c/my_response_to_brian_hales_comment_on_five_key/).
 I have altered the presentation of a few points based on this and other exchanges and appreciate his feedback.

 [^deception]: The word "deceptive" was chosen because [it is the most precise word to describe Joseph Smith's polygamy denials](https://www.reddit.com/r/mormonscholar/comments/66qepx/response_to_hales_challenge_please_show_me_even/).

 [^undueinfluence]: See [The Belmont Report on Ethical Principles and Guidelines for the Protection of Human Subjects of Research](https://www.hhs.gov/ohrp/regulations-and-policy/belmont-report/index.html) for a discussion of what typically constitutes "undue influence."

+[^fidelity_of_translation]: See [Quinten Barney's 2019 thesis](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=8598&context=etd), especially table 2.2, to judge the extent to which the characters are legible and correspond with known heiroglyphs.
+An argument is made [here](https://meditationsandmeaning.blogspot.com/2020/05/meditations-on-vogel-appendix-e-how.html) and in [this video](https://www.youtube.com/watch?v=Ftpk15fPMIM) that the legible characters are indeed translated correctly.

 [^fp1949]: In August 2020, a Church Historian from the Church History Library responded to my inquiry about the 1949 First Presidency Statement.
 [They wrote]({{ "/aug-2020-church-historian-communication-on-1949-first-presidency-statement/#first-written-response" | relative_url }}):